 image

-To the right of the statue photo is the grave of Hokusai in the middle of a small crowded cemetary.
+To the right of the statue photo is the grave of Hokusai in the middle of a small crowded cemetery.
 It is the family grave site which existed long before he became famous.
 The family name Kawamura is inscribed on the base of the stone inside the wooden structure.
 His final artist name Gakyo Rojin Manji is inscribed on the main stone.
 Inset in the middle of the photo is the inscription enlarged.
 I've given the inset more contrast and sharpness so you can read it.

 image